nuriel77/iri-playbook/docs/appendix.rst

 Running IRI API Port Behind HAProxy
 ===================================

-This is still work in progress but feel free to test this functionality.

-We can configure IRI API port to be accessible via HAProxy.
-The benefits in doing so is:
+The IRI API port can be configured to be accessible via HAProxy.
+The benefits in doing so are:

 - Logging
 - Whitelist/blacklisting